Recidvst/image-aide/README.md

 ### Todo

 - Image processing logic!
+- Example page
 - More server-side validation of requests
-- Build scripts (Rollup?) for package publishing
+- Test Rollup scripts before package publishing
+- Test suite
 - Python (Flask) version of the Node API as an alternate choice
-- Test suite